 The amount of fluids you need to check in your car seems daunting but if you keep on top of them, it’s not as bad as you think!
-Regularly check your engine oil, washer fluid, transmission, brake and power steering fluids.
+Regularly check your engine oil, washer fluid, transmission, brake, and power steering fluids.
 Make sure they are all above the minimum level and refill if necessary.

 Be Prepared For Ice

 Arm yourself against those icy mornings by investing in some de-icer and a windscreen scraper!
 De-icer will help loosen the ice on your windscreen so you can gently scrape it away.
 If your car is left outside overnight, a windscreen protector is a great way to shield your car from ice.
 They can be placed inside or outside and will protect your screen in the winter months.
-Keep these in your car so your always prepared for when Jack Frost comes knocking!
+Keep these in your car so you’re always prepared for when Jack Frost comes knocking!

 Don’t Get Caught Short

 No one likes to think they will ever be involved in an accident or break down far from home, but it’s best to be prepared just in case.
-Always carry an emergency kit with you including a high vis, warning triangle, emergency light, tyre repair equipment and a first aid kit to get you out of any tricky situations.
+Always carry an emergency kit with you including a high vis, warning triangle, emergency light, tyre repair equipment, and a first aid kit to get you out of any tricky situations.
 It’s also a good idea to invest in a car charger and keep the battery full so you can always get hold of someone in an emergency.

 Keep it Clean

 A clean car is a happy car!
 It not only keeps your passengers happy, but it’s a lot easier to spot any potential problems.
-Remove any stubborn bug and tar stains to avoid permanent damage and give it some shine with a car shampoo.
+Remove any stubborn bug and tar stains to avoid permanent damage and give it some shine with car shampoo.
 Keep it smelling fresh with a handy air fresher and your beloved car will thank you in the long run!